Hengjiang123/AMLS_24_25_SN24101388/README.md

 ## 1. Make sure download the whole project folder

-## 2. Make sure put those datasets at right position and right version.
+## 2. Make sure create the Datasets folder and put files BreastMNIST.npz AND bloodMNIST.npz at right position and right version.

 ## 4. The project will run a light CNN and a ResNet-32 model.
 You better have CUDA or PyTorch GPU acceleration when training the models.